pythonic-emacs/anaconda-mode/README.rst

 AttributeError and KeyError randomly happens
 ````````````````````````````````````````````

-These kinds of problems were reported with jedi 0.9 version.(This error may occur in Spacemacs or any other usage.)
-You can try to downgrade jedi version down to 0.8.
+These kinds of problems were reported with jedi 0.9 version.
+(This
+error may occur in Spacemacs or any other usage).
+You can try to
+downgrade jedi version down to 0.8.

 ::